 Depositing checks can be tricky at first.
-The key is to list each check individually, so each check gets its own line.
-There’s space for you to enter the check number next to the dollar amount of each check, which helps you and your bank keep track of each item.
+The key is to list each check individually so each check appears on its own line.
+There should be a space for you to enter the check number (or some type of description) next to the dollar amount of each check, which helps you and your bank keep track of each item.

-Dollars and cents: If you want to score bonus points with the teller, enter your deposit amounts in dollars and cents.
-You’ll notice separate boxes for each entry (on most deposit slips).
-The box on the far right is for the decimal (or “cents”) portion, and the next box to the left is for the full dollar amount.
-It’s not a big deal if you don’t get this perfect, but with some deposits—especially large ones—tellers might require that you get all of the commas and decimals in the right place.
+If you want to score bonus points with the teller, enter your deposit amounts in dollars and cents.
+You’ll notice separate boxes for each entry on most deposit slips.
+The box on the far right is for the decimal (or cents) portion, and the next box to the left is for the dollar amount.
+It’s not a big deal if this isn't perfect, but with some deposits—especially large ones—tellers might require that you have all of your commas and decimals in the right place.

-More room: If you’re depositing numerous items, use the back of your deposit slip (or ask a bank employee for guidance).
-Most deposit slips have an extra set of boxes printed on the back so that you don’t have to enter your personal information again and deal with multiple subtotals.
+If you’re depositing numerous items at once, use the back of your deposit slip or ask a bank employee for guidance.
+Most deposit slips have an extra set of boxes printed on the back so that you don’t have to fill in your personal information multiple times and deal with multiple subtotals.

 Deposits at ATMs

 Some automated teller machines (ATMs) allow you to make deposits.
-Depending on your bank, you may or may not have to fill out a deposit slip.
+Depending on your bank, you may or may not need to fill out a deposit slip.

-Some ATMs deposit to your account based on the debit/ATM card you use, and they can even scan cash and checks in real time.
-This allows the bank to add funds to your account immediately, although the money might not be available for immediate withdrawal.
-Other banks require that you put everything in an envelope and fill out a deposit slip, which an employee will use to manually record your deposit.
+Sophisticated ATMs can deposit to your account based on the debit/ATM card you use, and they can even scan cash and checks in real-time.
+This potentially allows the bank to add funds to your account more quickly, although 100% of the money might not be available for immediate withdrawal.
+Other banks require that you put everything in an envelope and fill out a deposit slip, which a bank employee will use to record your deposit manually.

 If you're making a remote deposit with your mobile device, you typically don't need to use a deposit slip.
 At most banks, you're already logged into your account when you snap a photo of the check, so you don't need to provide those details.
-Typically you'll just confirm the dollar amount and review the account and routing information from the check.
+Typically you just confirm the dollar amount and review any account and routing information from the check.

-Your bank sets rules, called a funds availability policy, which explains how long you need to wait to spend the money.
-In many cases, you can take up to $200 in cash from a personal check within one business day.
+Your bank sets rules, known as the funds availability policy, which explain how long you need to wait before spending money from a deposit.
+In some cases, you can take up to $225 in cash from a personal check on the first business day.
 You may be able to get more when you deposit a cashier’s check or USPS money order.